o19s/splainer-search/README.md

 ```
 npm run-script build
 ```
+### Release Process

 We use NP to publish splainer-search to npmjs.org.

-You need to update the `CHANGELOG.md` with your new version and the date, but you don't need to touch `package.json`, the `np` script bumps that file!
+1. You need to update the
+`CHANGELOG.md` with your new version and the date, but you don't need to touch `package.json`, the `np` script bumps that file!
+Check that file in.

+1. Now install the 'np' script if you don't have it, and run it to create the release:

 ```
 npm install --global np
 np --no-2fa
 ```

-This will also pop open a browser window on GitHub to create a new release for the project.
+1. This will also pop open a browser window on GitHub to create a new release for the project.
+Use the "Generate Release Notes" button on Github to make the template, and then paste in the contents of `CHANGELOG.md` into the _Whats Changed_ section.

 ## Thanks to...